openhab/openhab1-addons/bundles/binding/org.openhab.binding.modbus/README.md

 - mark item as read-only (received openHAB commands are not processed)
 - mark item as write-only (polled data do not change the item state)
 - overriding `valueType` per-item basis (allows to read many registers at once and then interpret them using different value types)
-- processing only certain command (on write)
+- processing only certain commands (on write)
 - processing only certain state updates (on read) based on value

 The extended format looks like: